YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/04.Inclusion-of-Related-Resources/docs.md

 An endpoint MAY also support an include request parameter to allow the client to customize which related resources should be returned.

-If an endpoint does not support the include parameter, it MUST respond with 400 Bad Request to any requests that include it.

 If an endpoint supports the include parameter and a client supplies it, the server MUST NOT include unrequested resource objects in the included section of the compound document.

 The value of the include parameter MUST be a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated (U+002E FULL-STOP, ".") list of relationship names.